homieiot/homie5-device-profiles/docs/index.md

 - provide a unambiguous representation of the state a device is in
 - provide a strict expectation for the user how a device behaves
+- make it easy to discover compatible devices/capabilities
 - allow flexibility in having required/optional/custom elements
 - provide hints for a UI, without specifying the UI implementation

-## Profile structure
+## Types of profiles

 Profiles are defined on 2 levels;

-1. Device level: this maps to the Homie device, and it defines the capabilities for the device
+1. Capability level: this maps to a Homie "node" within a device, and it defines the properties for the capability/node.
-2. Capability level: this maps to a Homie "node" within a device, and it defines the properties for the capability/node.
+2. Device level: this maps to the Homie device, and it defines the capabilities for the device

 This structure allows for reuse of Capability profiles across different Device profiles

-### Device profiles

-A device profile specifies the following:

-- required capabilities; eg. a Light MUST have a "switch" capability
-- optional capabilities; eg. a Light MAY have a "dimmer" capability
-- device/node/property behaviour across capabilities to make behaviour unambiguous. eg.
-    - If a device has a "color" capability, then it MUST also have a "dimmer" capability
-    - Changing the "dimmer" state MUST NOT change the "switch" state

-Note: devices MAY have additional Capabilities and/or Nodes, unless specified otherwise.

 ### Capability profiles